+aStandard deviation

+Figure 8.
+HPLC chromatograms, (a,b) before spiking with analytes in urine at the wavelength of 308 and 284 nm for lamotrigine and carbamazepine, respectively, (c) 14 (lamotrigine) and (d) 4 (carbamazepine) mg L-1 spiked of analytes in urine after extraction via proposed method at optimum conditions.
+(The retention time of LTG was 5.1 min and the retention time of CBZ was 12.1 min at the measurement in the maximum wavelengths).

+Figure 9.
+HPLC chromatograms, (a,b) before spiking with analytes in plasma at the wavelength of 308 and 284 nm for lamotrigine and carbamazepine, respectively,, (c) 14 (lamotrigine) and (d) 4 (carbamazepine) mg L-1 spiked of analytes in plasma after extraction via proposed method at optimum conditions.
+(The retention time of LTG was 5.1 min and the retention time of CBZ was 12.1 min at the measurement in the maximum wavelengths).

-Table 1 compare the proposed method with the other extraction methods for the determination of the target analytes in biological samples.
+Table 3 compare the proposed method with the other extraction methods for the determination of the target analytes in biological samples.
 The comparison of extraction time of the proposed method with solid-phase microextraction (SPME),32 liquid-liquid extraction (LLE)33,34 and solid-phase extraction (SPE)35 for the extraction of the target analytes indicates that this novel method has a very short equilibrium time comparing to the mentioned methods and the extraction time needed for the proposed method is a few seconds.
 Quantitative results of the proposed method is better than SPE35 and LLE33,34 methods.
-Relative standard deviation (RSD%) of the proposed method is better than SPME ,32 SPE35 and LLE33,34 methods.
+Relative standard deviation (RSD%) of the proposed method is better than SPME 32 and LLE33methods.
 Also, SPE and LLE methods are time-consuming and laborious, and the large amounts of organic solvents used in the extraction procedures cause problems with regard to health and the environment.
 Finally, the extraction solvent used in DLLME generally is highly toxic and not environmentally friendly.
 Ionic liquids (ILs) are considered to be “environmental friendly solvents”.
 In the proposed work, in DLLME method, IL as extraction solvent was used.

-Table 1
+Table 3